Mamthaiyappaprabu/convolutional-denoising-autoencoder/README.md

 ## RESULT :
-Thus, we have successfully developed a convolutional autoencoder for image denoising appli
+Thus, we have successfully developed a convolutional autoencoder for image denoising application.